Peterson-Berger Sheet Music and Biography

 He studied in Stockholm at the Conservatory between 1886 and 1889 then headed to Dresden for a year.

 The island provided him with inspiration for his music.
-In particularly his eight melodies for the piano “Frösöblomster” (Flowers on the island Frösön) (1896).
+In particular his eight melodies for the piano “Frösöblomster” (Flowers on the island Frösön) (1896).

 Four years later he published a second volume consisting of six pieces.
 This didn’t prove to be as successful as his first volume, and he published his third volume in 1914, the same year his house was completed.